Breitholtz/HPC/Assignment2.md

 # Assignment 2 : Threads

-In this assignment we have implemented parallellism with POSIX threads
+In this assignment we have implemented parallellism with POSIX threads.
+This was done in a program which takes the square of sidelength 2, centered at the origin, and divides it up into